GeophysicsHouches2021/GeophysicsHouches2021.github.io/index.md

 Owing to COVID-19 restrictions, the number of participants is limited to 25 (39 including lecturers).
 Candidates must send mail to
-S. Labrosse (stephane.labrosse (at) ens-lyon.fr) and B. Romanowicz (barbara.romanowicz (a) college-de-france.fr ) with a short CV and a motivation mail stating their topic of research.
+S. Labrosse (stephane.labrosse (at) ens-lyon.fr) and B. Romanowicz (barbara.romanowicz (a) college-de-france.fr ) stating:
+* Lastname, firstname
+* Number of years in PhD or postdoc
+* Primary field (e.g. geodynamics, mineral physics, seismology etc.)
+* Subject of PhD or postdoc project
+Each candidate must also ask their advisor to send us a short support letter.

+**Application deadline: June 7, 2021**

 The housing and food is covered by our sponsors: [Labex LIO](https://lio.universite-lyon.fr/) and [CNRS](http://www.cnrs.fr/en).